 Pick up your FREE copy of The Alberta Country Register at any of the advertisers locations, your local library or tourism info centre...

-Click here to view the July/August 2014 pdf version online.
+Click here to view the September/October 2014 pdf version online.

 For more info on our cover, plus this issue's highlights, check our news and features page.

-For the full story on Kathy, pick up the July/August issue at one of your favorite advertisers...
+For the full story on Katherain, pick up the Sept/Oct issue at one of your favorite advertisers...